 &lt;sup>1 The titles of the FEIS and Draft ROD intentionally differ.
-The FEIS includes analysis of both the Resolution Copper mine project, and the congressionally mandated land exchange.
-This Draft ROD addresses decisions only related to the Resolution Copper mine project, as there is no discretion or decision to be made with respect to the land exchange or approval of a mine plan.
+The FEIS includes analysis of both the Resolution Copper Mine project, and the congressionally mandated land exchange.
+This Draft ROD addresses decisions only related to the Resolution Copper Mine project, as there is no discretion or decision to be made with respect to the land exchange.